hyperledger-archives/indy-sdk/docs/how-tos/rotate-key/README.md

 ### Step 1

-In your normal workstation operating system (not the VM), open a text editor of your choice and paste the *template* code of one of the available in the list bellow into a new file and saved it as `rotate_key.EXT`, replacing *EXT* with the proper file extension (e.g for python: `rotate_key.py`, for nodejs: `rotate_key.js`, and so on).
+In your normal workstation operating system (not the VM), open a text editor of your choice and paste the *template* code of one of the available in the list below into a new file and saved it as `rotate_key.EXT`, replacing *EXT* with the proper file extension (e.g for python: `rotate_key.py`, for nodejs: `rotate_key.js`, and so on).
 We will be modifying this code in later steps.